-The BIPOC Photo Mentorship Program began in Toronto in September 2020 as a way to address systematic barriers faced by emerging BIPOC photographers, and with a goal to encourage diversity in the industry.
-Since that time, more than 190 mentorship opportunities have been offered by 90 professional photographers and members of the photographic industry from Canada and the US.
+Since that time, more than 300 mentorship opportunities have been offered by over 120 professional photographers and members of the photographic industry from all over the world.
 The mentorships have varied in structure and content; from fielding business questions by phone, providing on-set opportunities, giving project-specific critique via Zoom and Facetime, offering structured research and shooting assignments, to hosting virtual group-based check-ins and encouragement.

 If you have any questions about the program, please email us at: bipocpm@gmail.com